datvidc/news-explorer-frontend/README.md

 - When in doubt - control formats excessively.
 Third Parties change formats all the time...
 - never work with crappy dataformats.
 Always FORCE THEM TO BEND TO YOUR WILL.
 First time you touch them, change them. this will save time...wish I had done it here.
+- micro-code.
+Rather repeated useEffect with only 1 concern each, then one massive.